Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/07_ChIPseeker_functional_analysis.md

 ## Setting up

 1. Open up RStudio and open up the `chipseq-project` that we created previously.

+> **Note:** If the desktop folder you had previously is no longer present, you can download a copy of the folder here:

 2. Open up a new R script ('File' -> 'New File' -> 'Rscript'), and save it as `chipseeker.R`

-> **NOTE:** This next section assumes you have the `ChIPseeker` package
+3. This next section assumes you have the `ChIPseeker` package installed for R.
-> installed for R 3.3.3.
-You will also need one additional library for gene
-> annotation.
-If you haven't done this please run the following lines of code
+You will also need additional libraries for gene annotation and basic clustering.
+If you haven't done this please run the following lines of code before proceeding.
-> before proceeding.
->

 ```
 source("http://bioconductor.org/biocLite.R")
 biocLite("ChIPseeker")